thomasdefise/OSCP_Resources/Enumeration/Network101.md

 nmap -p 631 --script cups-info IP # Lists printers managed by the CUPS printing service.
 ```

+:white_check_mark: How to protect against or detect that technique:

+- *Architecture*: Ensure the CUPS service is not enabled within your organization if the system does not need to print jobs or accept print jobs from other systems

 ### CHARGEN

 The Character Generator Protocol (CHARGEN) is a service intended for testing, debugging, and measurement purposes.
 The protocol is rarely used, as its design flaws allow ready misuse